 But most psychologists and sociologists argue that there will be no return to traditional, extended alliances.
 In turn, the nuclear family will be popularized and positively accepted by society.

-Thank you for reading the article to the end and do not forget to share information on social networks, because it is not difficult for you, but we are pleased.
-A compliment or, as the people say, donation for the author’s works by reference.
+Thank you for reading the article to the end, and do not forget to share information on social networks because it is not difficult for you.